eduardom-34/MedHelp/README.md

-This a med chat powered by AI, it will help you to set up the appoinment to the correct specialist.
+This is a med chat powered by AI, it will help you to set up the appoinment to the correct specialist.